tim0g/timog.org/content/posts/what are the eight regions of japan/index.md

 Like Hokkaidō and Shikoku, the region of Kyūshū (九州) is named after the island of the same name, which literally means "Nine Countries."

-The Kyūshū Region traditinally includes the Okinawa archipelago, although some people treat Okinawa as a separate region.
+The Kyūshū Region traditionally includes the Okinawa archipelago, although some people treat Okinawa as separate.

 Without Okinawa, the prefectures of Kyūshū Region are Fukuoka, Kagoshima, Kumamoto, Miyazaki, Nagasaki, Ōita, Okinawa and Saga.